ArtieJames99/TrueCaptions/ffmpeg/readme.txt

-go to https://www.ffmpeg.org/download.html to download the ffmpeg package.
+go to https://www.gyan.dev/ffmpeg/builds/ to download ffmpeg-release-essentials.zip.
 Place the EXE package in this folder.